FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/FAIR-by-Design_ToT_facilitator_guide.md

 ## During the training
 ### Organisers
+- [ ] Monitor the training delivery

 ### Moderators
+- [ ] Monitor the training activities
+- [ ] Monitor the Menti
+- [ ] Monitor the chat and Q&A, convey questions to the trainers

 ### Trainers
 - [ ] Use 00 to welcome participants, introduce people and define expectations and rules